wycks/WP-File-Permission-Check/readme.txt

 = Will this work on Windows =

-Yes but the permissions are not the same as Linux/Unix.
+Yes but the permissions are not accurate.

 == Screenshots ==